 Chris Cobb, 48, a realtor from Naperville, never would have thought he was on the verge of a massive heart attack.
 An athlete for most of his life, Cobb was in great shape.
 Up to a few years ago, he had played rugby for the Chicago Blaze Rugby Club for over two decades, beginning in college.

 When Cobb’s teammate and close friend Mark urged him to get a heart scan, he didn’t think it was necessary.
 But Mark had recently had a heart scan that uncovered cancer, and insisted he should go.
 Thankfully, Cobb listened.

-Schedule a heart scan by October 31 and pay only $75
+Schedule a heart scan

 In November, Cobb had the heart scan at Edward Hospital.
 The results of the scan showed a moderate calcium build-up, so Cobb was told to meet with his primary care physician and a cardiologist for further tests.
 Cobb waited for about six months, not thinking it was urgent.